Jayhub-ai/conkyluanv-autoscale-fixed/README.md

 ]]
 ```

-Save this Lua script as `~/.config/conky/netspeed_conversion.lua` to display network speeds in Kbps/Mbps:
+Save this Lua script as `~/.config/conky/netspeed_conversion.lua` to display network speeds in Kbps/Mbps (otherwise remove "lua_load" variable from conky.conf):

 ```lua
 -- Get the raw value from Conky and turn commas into dots